-Implementation and liaison with industry, members of the public and other government agencies to implement, monitor and review the Adopt a Beach program.
+Implementation and liaison with industry, members of the public and other government agencies to monitor the Adopt a Beach program.

 3. Provide input to and alignment with State and National environmental policy, legislation and strategies (Section 7 of the Act)